 Once you have received your financial aid package, please review and complete the following documents if you are accepting loans:

-Payment due dates can be found on the Office of Financial Affairs pages by clicking here.
-Payment is always due by the first Friday of each semester; however, keep in mind that financial aid for medical students does not always closly align to the beginning of each semester.
-It is important to refer to the disbursement date information provided by the Office of Student Financial Affairs to know when your individual financial aid is to be disbursed.
-Our office will work with Financial Affairs to waive any late fees that may be incurred as a result of the disbursements not aligning to the term dates.
+Payment due dates can be found online through the Student Business Office.
+Payment is always due by the first Friday of each semester; however, keep in mind that financial aid for medical students does not always closely align to the beginning of each semester.
+It is important to refer to the disbursement date information to know when your individual financial aid is to be disbursed.
+Our office will work with the Student Business Office to waive any late fees that may be incurred as a result of the disbursements not aligning to the term dates.

 We recognize that financing a medical school education can be a bit overwhelming.
 The Office of Student Financial Aid creates your financial aid budget for the M1 year based on the following cost of attendance breakdown.
 Keep in mind that the data provided is for the current year as outlined.
 This information is subject to change in the future and will be different for each cohort year you are enrolled at Rush.